orendain/DemeoMods/README.md

 - ***`Vortex Storm`*** Drops 3 meteors over a large area that cause small vortexes that do 5 damage to each thing hit.
 This includes allies but not yourself.
 Does NOT hit lamps.

 **Hunter:**
 - ***`Lightning Bolt`*** Charges your bow with electricity that bounces and stuns enemies for 3 damage each.
 Triple damage on wet targets.
 CAN hit allies!
+Will be disabled on your turn if you are made wet.

 **Assassin:**
 - ***`Frets of Fire`*** Causes fire damage in a 7x7 area around you that does 3 damage to enemies.
 Does NOT break sneak.
 DOES hit lamps!